Version effective date: 1 September 2022

 (j) unless authorized in writing by Energage, lend, resell, lease or sublicense or otherwise use the Services for the benefit of a third party.

-(a) ensure that your Users comply with this Agreement;
+(a) use commercially reasonable efforts to ensure that your Users comply with this Agreement;

 (b) obtain any consents required from each User to allow you and the administrators or managers of your account to engage in the activities contemplated by this Agreement, as required by applicable law;